 If you or someone else is very seriously ill or injured, you must seek help at an Akutmottagning, or Akuten for short.
 Hospitals have Akutmottagningar and these are open around the clock, every day of the year.

 In an emergency situation where someone's life is in danger, call 112.
-You will quickly be given help.
-If necessary an ambulance will be sent to take you to Akutmottagningen.
+You will quickly be given help and an ambulance will be sent to take the person to Akutmottagningen.
 The 112 emergency number operators will put you in contact with the ambulance service, the police and the fire service.